Pyrenean ibex: Cloning project

 Three teams of scientists, two Spanish and one French, are involved in the cloning project.
 One of the Spanish teams was led by Dr. Jose Folch of Zaragoza, from the Centre of Food Technology and Research of Aragon.
 The other teams had researchers from the National Research Institute of Agriculture and Food in Madrid.

 The project is coordinated by the Food and Agricultural Investigation Service of the Government of Aragon (Spanish: Servicio de Investigación Agroalimentaria del Gobierno de Aragón) and by the National Institute of Investigation and Food and Agrarian Technology (Instituto Nacional de Investigación y Tecnología Agraria y Alimentaria).
 The National Institute of Agrarian Investigation (INRA) of France is also involved in the project.

 Researchers took adult somatic cells from the tissue and fused them with oocytes from goats that had their nuclei removed.
 The purpose of removing the nuclei from the goats' oocytes was to extract all the DNA of the goat, so there would be no genetic contribution to the clone from the egg donor.
 The resultant embryos were transferred into a domestic goat (Capra hircus), to act as a surrogate mother.
 The first cloning attempts failed.
-Of the 285 embryos reconstructed, 54 were transferred to 12 ibex and ibex-goat hybrids, but only two survived the initial two months of gestation before they, too, died.
+Of the 285 embryos reconstructed, 54 were transferred to 12 ibex and ibex-goat hybrids, but only two survived the initial two months of gestation before they died as well.

-On July 30, 2003, one clone was born alive, but died several minutes later due to physical defects in the lungs.
+On 30 July 2003, one clone was born alive, but died several minutes later due to physical defects in the lungs.
 There was atelectasis and an extra lobe in the left lung.
 Despite this setback, cloned cells of Celia taken by a research team are still being studied in attempt to create hybrids.
-Cells for this organism are alive and frozen, giving this an advantage over bringing back extinct species like mammoths who have very ancient DNA.
+Cells for this organism are alive and frozen, giving this an advantage over bringing back extinct species like mammoths where the much older DNA is substantially degraded.
 Still, reproductive biotechnology has a long way to go before communities can be replicated or brought back.
 This was the first attempt to revive an extinct subspecies, although the process technically began before the extinction of the subspecies.